looprock/discord_forwarder/README.md

 # usage
 This script was designed to be used with github actions, hence the somewhat odd decision to make everything environment variables.

+First you need to create a bot account.
+Instructions can be found here: https://discordpy.readthedocs.io/en/latest/discord.html

 Set the environment variables:

 *DF_TOKEN* - Discord OAUTH Token